grascii/grascii/docs/gsearch.rst

   :option:`--regexp` is effectively equivalent to
   ``$ grep [regexp] dict/*``

-Implementation
-**************
+Algorithm
+*********

-The search procedure when given a Grascii query is as follows:
+The Grascii search procedure is as follows:

 1. Convert the Grascii string to uppercase.

-Parse the Grascii string into tokens and sets of annotations on those tokens.
+2. Split the Grascii string into strokes, sets of annotations on those strokes, and other symbols.
+Each possible way of splitting the string is an interpretation.

-2. As the Grascii language is ambiguous, all possible parsings are generated.
-3. Choose an interpretation (parse).
-   For each interpretation a regular expression is constructed.
+3. For each selected interpretation, construct a regular expression (regexp):

-4. Each token is replaced with a string of regexp alternatives among its equivalent forms and similar forms based on the uncertainty level.
-To learn how uncertainty is resolved, see similarity.md.
+   a.
+Replace each stroke with a string of regexp alternatives among
+      its equivalent forms and similar forms based on the uncertainty level.
+To learn how uncertainty is resolved, see :doc:`similarity`.

-5. In standard mode, modifiers are preserved.
-Or all possible modifiers for each token are built into the regexp which may or may not occur.
+   b.
+For each stroke, insert characters into the regexp to match possible
+      annotations according to the annotation mode.

+   c.
+Insert characters around/between strokes to match possible aspirates
+      according to the aspirate mode.

+   d.
+Insert characters between strokes to match possible disjoiners according
+      to the disjoiner mode.

-6. A set of starting letters is tracked which are the first alphabetic characters required to be accepted by any regexp.
+4. Determine the set of starting letters: the first alphabetic characters that may be matched by any constructed regexp.

-7. The dictionary files corresponding to these letters are opened and each line is searched with each regexp.
+5. Open the dictionary files corresponding to the starting letters and search each line with each regexp.

-8. Any lines that have a matching regexp are returned.
+6. Return a result for every line that matches a regexp.